-- 1. Verify that the SAS OUT status LED is green. - 2.
+- 1. Verify the following: - the SAS OUT status LED is green - · for each FC IN port connected to a cable, at least one of the paired LEDs is on - 2.
 Ensure that all the cables are attached correctly according to the array mode you selected. - 3.
 Turn off the host server, storage array, and expansion enclosures. - 4.
-Reseat the RAID controller module and reconnect cables on the storage array and the host server. - 5.
-Turn on the expansion arrays and then the storage array and wait until the system is fully booted. - 6.
+Reseat the RAID controller module and reconnect cables on the storage array and the host server.

+- 5. Turn on the expansion arrays and then the storage array and wait until the system is fully booted. - 6.
 Turn on the host server. - 7.
 Check the LEDs of all cabled ports.

-NOTE: You must turn off the host server before resetting the cables on the storage array or expansion enclosure.
+Replace the fibre optic cables of any port(s) where both LEDs are unlit. - 8.
+Reboot the host server. - i NOTE: You must turn off the host server before resetting the cables on the storage array or expansion enclosure.